Itsdaodao/tp/docs/DeveloperGuide.md

 #### Rationale

-As your address books grows, it's common to search for people based on partial names, initials, or tags (like `project` or `family`).
+As the address books grows, it's common to search for people based on partial names, initials, or tags (like `project` or `family`).
 Rather than scrolling and scanning, users can use the `find` command to instantly filter the list by starting letters or words.